conterra/mapapps-devnet-blueprint/README.md

 ### Use 'remote project' mode

-In this mode a map.apps installation is available elsewhere and most JavaScript resources are fetched from this installation.
+In this mode a running map.apps installation must be available on a different machine or server and the map.apps core JavaScript resources are fetched from there.
-This mode is recommended.
+This mode is the recommended one.

-The URL of the mapapps server can be declared in the pom.xml.
-Replace:
+The URL to the existing map.apps installation can be configured inside the `pom.xml` file of this project:

+Replace

 ```xml
  <mapapps.remote.base>.</mapapps.remote.base>